 A savory yet delicate seafood starter?
-The Coquilles St Jacques is perfect.
+The Coquilles St Jacques en pesto is perfect.
 Known as scallops in English, (but it just sounds better in French, doesn’t it?) they will add a touch of refinement to any meal.
-And with a tangy sauce on top, you might even get the kids to try it!

 The first time I had it was at Christmas with the French side of my family, so I tend to always associate it with Christmas.
 But there is no need for any such restrictions, in France you can buy it all year round at Picards’ (a frozen grocery food chain)!

 Fresh scallops, however, are more of a winter tradition.
 In France, the fishing season for scallops starts in October, so they are peak freshness in December, right on time for Christmas.
 The tradition goes back to the pilgrims of Saint Jacques de Compostela (hence the name) who crisscrossed France and Spain with the shells around their neck.

 While we don’t focus much on seafood at Christmas in North America (hello turducken!), in France there is usually at least one seafood item on the Christmas meal menu, such as scallops, smoked salmon or lobster.